How to use a hydrometer

 - 7

-Note the temperature of your sample and apply a correction if it differs significantly from 20°C (68°F).
+Take the temperature of your sample and apply a correction if it differs significantly from 20°C (68°F).
 See the temperature correction section below.

 Temperature correction